 This consent form (and assent form, if applicable) should be placed in a research file, separate from all other patient forms.
 If required by the site’s IRB, a copy should also be placed in the patient’s medical record.
 A second copy of the consent form (and assent form, if applicable) should be signed and dated by all parties and given to the patient/family for their records.
 [The International Committee on Harmonization (ICH) Good Clinical Practice (GCP) guidelines require that the patient or legal representative receive a copy of the signed and dated informed consent form].
 If your institution has an electronic medical record, please check your institution’s policies and procedures to determine if a copy of the consent form needs to be placed in the EMR.
 If your institution does not have an EMR, make an additional copy and place it in the patient’s paper medical file.

-The person obtaining consent must complete the Informed Consent Process Source Document (Appendix F).
-This document ensures that Good Clinical Practice (GCP) guidelines are followed with regard to the consent process.
-Again, check with your institution to see if this document should be scanned into the EMR with or in place of the Informed Consent document itself.

 STEP 3: Assigning study IDs